Shuffle/shuffle-docs/docs/tenants.md

 ![User management Shuffle](https://github.com/user-attachments/assets/261ac8cf-279a-41be-b3d0-31285216b41f)

 User management is all about adding, listing, deleting and controlling users in general.
-Users are a part of a specific organization, and are created by organization admins.
+Users are a part of a specific tenant, and are created by tenant admins.
 To add users you need the "admin" role.

 **Existing roles**:
 * Admin - Gives access to control an tenant, and see what everyone in the tenant are doing.